hyperledger/iroha/README.md

 | Deploy (small)    | Dual-core CPU     | 8GB+  | 20GB+       |
 | Deploy (large)    | AMD Epyc™ 64-core | 128GB | 128GB+      |

-[^1]: Note, Iroha only optionally requires a block storage.
-All operations are done in RAM by default.
+[^1]: Note, all operations are done in RAM, so it can theoretically work without persistent storage.
+However, since synchronising blocks can take a long time, we recommend adding a hard drive.

 ### Notes on system requirements